 Swiss law provides for exceptions to this rule for children under 14 years of age joining their parents in Switzerland, as well as for persons in prison (administrative detention or execution of a sentence).
-Children under 14 years do not have to lodge an application in a reception and processing centre.
+Children under 14 years do not have to lodge an application in a federal asylum centre.
 The cantonal authority (of the canton where the parents live) directly issues them an “N permit” (which certifies that an asylum application has been lodged and allows the applicant to remain in Switzerland until the end of the asylum procedure), after having confiscated the travel and identity papers.
 The cantonal authority then informs the SEM about the asylum application.

 As described above, depending on the situation, the respective competent cantonal or federal authority can register an application for asylum.
 Nevertheless, in all the cases the SEM is responsible for examining the application.
 After the asylum application is registered, the person concerned is issued a so called “N permit” which certifies that an asylum application has been lodged and allows the applicant to remain in Switzerland until the end of the asylum procedure.

 Article 18 AsylA.